There is nothing more quintessentially Buenos Aires than tango.

 You’ll experience true Argentine culture here ranging from tango to gauchos with their 35 dancers and 2 orchestras.
-Reserve here .

-7. PiazzoLla Tango – Homage to a great composer
+6. Piazzolla Tango – Homage to a great composer

 Astor Piazzolla was born in Mar del Plata and spent part of his childhood in New York, moving to Buenos Aires to study.

 Over the years he befriended Carlos Gardel and performed in Anibal Troilo Pichuco’s orchestra.
 He was a great composer and bandoneon player.

-8. El Querandi – My Favorite Venue
+7. El Querandi – My Favorite Tango Show in buenos Aires

-The venue is small and even though we were in a table on the side of the room towards the back we had an excellent view of the stage.
+El Querandi’s venue is small and even though we were in a table on the side of the room towards the back we still had an excellent view of the stage.